 Tracking regional and global trends over time

-A closer look at the different regions from 1990 to 2022 shows different developmental paths across the globe.
-Since 1990, East Asia and the Pacific have seen the strongest growth (51% increase in HDI index value).
-Since 2000, East Asia and the Pacific, South Asia and Sub-Saharan Africa all have seen significant growth.
-All regions have seen a slight decline in their average HDI scores since 2015.
+A closer look at the different regions from 1990 to 2023 shows different developmental paths across the globe.
+Since 1990, East Asia and the Pacific have seen the highest average annual growth in the HDI score.
+Since 2000 and 2015, South Asia had the highest.

 About the data